Equitable Economic Development Strategy Framework

 The Framework organizes 56 strategies and action items around three major strategic areas

 Opportunity to thrive

 Identifies the types of supports needed to translate economic growth into higher and more stable incomes and opportunities – and increased household wealth – for St. Louisans and eventually to support population growth in the city.

 Identifies the sets of industries that can provide the foundation for significant growth in jobs and entrepreneurship, with a focus on clusters that can provide quality opportunities for St. Louisans of all educational attainment levels.

 Recognizes that conditions and opportunities vary across the city and that a place-based approach is necessary to create a high quality of life for all residents.

-Beginning July 28, 2020 the public can view and comment on the proposed Framework and provide comments in the field below.
-The public comment period ends August 28 and the final version will be presented to the City’s Housing, Urban Development and Zoning Committee in the fall.
+The public comment period ended on August 28 and the final version has been presented to the City’s Housing, Urban Development and Zoning Committee.